bseverns/live-rig-control/README.md

 # live-rig-control

-Browser-based control surface for the hybrid audio–video live rig documented in the companion `live-rig` repo.
+Performer-facing control surface for the hybrid audio–video live rig documented in the companion `live-rig` repo.
+This repo is the place where the **touch UI, MIDI/OSC dispatch, and mapping-driven UX** live.

-This repo provides a WebMIDI-capable grid UI (optimized for a Surface Pro 7 running Windows 11) that can:

-- trigger **video/scene/pattern changes** via MIDI and/or OSC
-- present **profiles/pages** that mirror the mapping docs in `live-rig`
-- talk directly to your DAW / bridge via WebMIDI, and optionally via an OSC bridge server
+## What this repo is trying to do

+Build a **reliable, mapping-driven control surface** that can run on multiple devices (web today, iPad next) and send the exact same MIDI + OSC payloads to the rig.
+The long-term goal is a single source of truth (`mappings.json`) with consistent behavior across:

+- **Web app (current):** WebMIDI grid UI for Windows touch devices.
+- **iPadOS app (in progress):** SwiftUI mirror of the web UX using Core MIDI.
+- **OSC bridge:** optional WebSocket bridge that forwards OSC messages.

 The canonical system mapping, device roles, and channel plans live in the companion `live-rig` repo.
-This repo is the performer-facing control surface that reads from a structured `mappings.json` file.
+This repo is the controller surface that consumes those mappings and sends real-time signals.

+## Current state

+- Web UI renders profiles/pads from `src/mappings.json` and sends MIDI via WebMIDI.
+- Optional OSC output is sent via a WebSocket bridge (same payload contract as the rig).
+- iPadOS app scaffolding exists under `ios/` and is being brought to feature parity.

 ## Start here